What Damages Can Be Obtained In A Wrongful Death Case?

 Punitive damages can be awarded in cases of serious or malicious wrongdoing to punish the wrongdoer, or deter others from behaving similarly.
 In South Carolina, punitive damages may be available if the Defendant’s conduct was considered reckless or intentional.

-Survival Actions for Personal Injury by Charleston, SC Wrongful Death Lawyer
+Survival Actions For Personal Injury

 In addition to damages for wrongful death, the distributees may be able to recover damages for personal injury to the decedent.
 These are called “survival actions,” since the personal injury action survives the person who suffered the injury.
 The decedent’s personal representative can bring such an action together with the wrongful death action, for the benefit of the decedent’s estate.